 - check their CV thoroughly making sure that their qualifications are valid

-Please read the attached guidance leaflet (found in related downloads at the bottom of this page) which will help you through the process of selecting and employing a trained, professional tutor for your child.
+Please read the attached guidance leaflet (found in related downloads) which will help you through the process of selecting and employing a trained, professional tutor for your child.

 How do I get started?